-Internal joinery and kitchen fittings Repair category 2 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
-The internal stair does not incorporate a banister and may not comply with current building regulations.
-This should be confirmed.
+Internal joinery and kitchen fittings Repair category 2 Notes The kitchen fittings are of an older design and replacement in the medium term should be anticipated.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.